Cancer Research UK logo.

 Symptoms when neuroblastoma has spread

 In around half of children, the neuroblastoma has spread to another part of the body at diagnosis.
 The symptoms depend on where it has spread to and how big it is.
-The most common symptom is bone pain.
-But symptoms are often vague such as:
+Bone pain is a common symptom in neuroblastoma that has spread.
+But you can also have symptoms that are vague such as:

 • tiredness